Ready to explore Reesor Lake? Here's everything you need to know before you go!

 Description

 The lake sits nestled in a natural basin surrounded by dense coniferous forests and rising peaks.
 What makes Reesor Lake special is how it combines true wilderness character with manageable accessibility.
-The clear mountain waters create perfect reflections of the surrounding landscape on calm days, while the forested shoreline provides multiple spots to pause and take in the scenery.
+The clear waters create perfect reflections of the surrounding landscape on calm days, while the forested shoreline provides multiple spots to pause and take in the scenery.

 The Trail Experience